cablehead/vanilla/docs/index.md

   However, green threads have been popularized in the Python world by Eventlet and Gevent, resulting in this model becoming synonymous with monkey patching.
-  Vanilla is strict about never monkey patching, with a focus on being explicit and easy to reason about.
+  Vanilla is *strict* about *never monkey patching*, with a focus on being explicit and easy to reason about.

 - **pragmatic**: it let's you quickly assemble services which will run on Linux.
 But only Linux.
 This makes it easier to avoid introducing dependencies